murilovarges/HumanActionRecognition2DPoses/tutorials/features_extraction.md

-# Tutorial 2: Features extraction
+# Tutorial 2: Features Extraction

 This tutorial will help you, step-by-step, how to extract features (Angles and Trajectories) from 2D Poses.